yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### MATLAB Example: Print the numbers from 1 to 10

-Write a MATLAB for loop that prints the numbers from 1 to 10 to the command window?
+**Question:** Write a MATLAB program to print the numbers from 1 to 10, using a for loop?

 ```matlab
 % Print the numbers from 1 to 10 to the console.